kimchi-project/kimchi/docs/API.md

     * name: The name of the Template.
 Used to identify the Template in this API
     * os_distro *(optional)*: The operating system distribution
     * os_version *(optional)*: The version of the operating system distribution
-    * cpus *(optional)*: The number of CPUs assigned to the VM.
-          Default is 1, unlees specifying a cpu topology.
-In that case, cpus will default to a product of the topology values (see cpu_info).
     * memory *(optional)*: The amount of memory assigned to the VM.
       Default is 1024M.
     * cdrom *(optional)*: A volume name or URI to an ISO image.